Esri/esri-leaflet-vector/README.md

   // provide either apikey or token if not public
   apikey: "...",
   token: "...",

+  // optional: if your layer is not hosted on ArcGIS Online, change to the ArcGIS Enterprise base url
+  // this is necessary when specifying an ITEM_ID
+  portalUrl: "https://www.arcgis.com", // default value if not provided

-  // optionally customize the style with a function that gets the default style from the service
+  // optional: customize the style with a function that gets the default style from the service
   // and returns the new style to be used
   style: (style) => {
     return newStyle;